 Taiwan orders markets, schools closed as strong typhoon approaches

-YILAN, Taiwan, Sept 30 (Reuters) - A typhoon will hit northern Taiwan later on Monday, meteorologists said, shutting financial markets and schools as airlines cancelled dozens of flights amid warnings of floods and high winds on the island.
+YILAN, Taiwan, Sept 30 (Reuters) - Taiwan shut down its financial markets and ordered schools closed on Monday as a typhoon approached its northeastern coast, while airlines cancelled more than 150 flights amid warnings of floods and high winds.

-Typhoon Mitag, categorised by Taiwan's weather bureau as the second-strongest typhoon level, was expected to approach the coast of the northeastern county of Yilan with maximum winds of 162 kmh (100 mph).
+Typhoon Mitag, categorised by Taiwan's weather bureau as at the second-strongest typhoon level, was expected to approach the coast of Yilan county with maximum winds of 162 kmph (100 mph) on Monday night.

-It was moving across the ocean in a north-northwesterly direction at 27 kmh (17 mph), weather officials said, and could gain strength as it approaches the island.
+It was moving across the ocean in a north-northwesterly direction at 25 kmph (15 mph), weather officials said, and could gain strength as it approaches the island.

 The bureau issued wind and rain warnings for greater Taipei, the northern port city of Keelung, and other northern counties.
 It also put out a warning to seafarers around Taiwan.

-"Typhoon Mitag is about to hit Taiwan ...
-Please pay attention to your safety and make preparations for the typhoon," Premier Su Tseng-chang wrote on Facebook late on Sunday.
+About 12,000 soldiers were on standby amid fears of floods and storm surge.

+"The national army and authorities are on all out alert.
+Friends in the affected areas please make preparations for the typhoon and stay indoor as much as possible," President Tsai Ing-wen wrote on Facebook.

-Dozens of flights and ferry services were cancelled, while several highways across the island were shut amid fears of landslides and floods.
+More than 150 flights and ferry services were cancelled, while several highways across the island were shut amid fears of landslides and floods.
+The storm cut power to about 2,700 houses on Monday morning.

 ((yimou.lee@thomsonreuters.com; +886-2-8729-5122;))